herrsascha/VariableScout-Docs/README.md

 - Shared Variables: Access variables in linked/shared libraries across your projects.
 - Variable Swap: Directly modify variable connections for multiple filtered nodes simultaneously.
-- Shared Variables: Show only variables that haven’t been used in the document.
+- Only Unused Variables: Show only variables that haven’t been used in the document.
 - Export Variables: Export variables with customizable options.

 ## Installation